dennisangemi/frictionless2md/README.md

 # 🔧 frictionless2md
 A tool to convert frictionless metadata (datapackage.yaml or json) to md file that can me used as readme

-You can obtain a README file like this
+> You can obtain a README file like this https://github.com/chiaraadornetto/dati-tv-elezioni-ue-2019#readme

-> screenshot of the README.md generated with the tool https://github.com/chiaraadornetto/dati-tv-elezioni-ue-2019#readme

 ## Installation
 You can install this tool